ricardoandre/kanoerp/kanoerp/README.md

   or similar, following the `act_` thin-shell pattern).
 - `act_match_production` — JSAction shell for the already-built `ui_match_production`
   module.
 Deliberately deferred: not deployed, not tested yet, for a later stage.
+- **FB Ads weekly/monthly reach & frequency** — see §10.1 for full detail and open
+  questions.
+Summary: code drafted this session, none of it confirmed pasted/ committed/run yet.

 **On the horizon:**
 - Possible future split of `ui_prepare_fabric` into a logic layer + a `lib_pdf`